FDePourcq/templated_knuth_bendix/README.md

 In other words this solves the [word problem](https://en.wikipedia.org/wiki/Word_problem_(mathematics)).

-Besides knowing whether 2 arbitrary sequences are equivalent wanted to know (in an automated way) which one is "more" than the other.
+Besides knowing whether 2 arbitrary sequences are equivalent I also wanted to know (in an automated way) which one is "more" than the other.
 (This comes with the assumption that all symbols are positive, unable to negate eachother.)

 > If we could rewrite strings a and b in such a way that a is a substring of (or equal to) b then we know that b is "more" than (or equal to) a.